marcelloti/COURSE-Rocketseat-GoStack-2019/README.md

-# vscode-docker
+# Bootcamp Rocketseat Docker
-VsCode running inside a docker container
+VSCode running inside a docker container + Nodejs

 # Instructions
 ### To run this project, you will need the docker and docker-compose preinstalled on your machine.